-- 3. Separating the "single" state into "single male" and "single female" to better understand the behavior and ecology of single owls. - 4.
+- 1. Using habitat and climate covariates along with a multistate robust design occupancy model to determine what factors contribute to - a. occupancy of sites, and - b. local extinction and colonization of sites. - 2.
+Using MSO reproductive data collected by USFS biologists and others in Region 3 as a covariate in analyses to determine - a. how much variation in site occupancy can be attributed to reproductive output in previous years, and - b. whether annual reproductive rates influence detection probability. - 3.
+Separating the "single" state into "single male" and "single female" to better understand the behavior and ecology of single owls. - 4.
 Using the data we collect on other owl species during surveys to examine interspecific influences on occupancy and detection of MSO's, especially the influence of Great Horned Owl presence on MSO's. - 5.
 Continue to explore the efficacy of deploying autonomous recording units at existing survey sites to determine whether acoustic monitoring will be useful in supplementing or replacing broadcast surveys.

-This fourth year of monitoring continued to demonstrate the ability of the current sampling design and methods to achieve the monitoring goals set out in the 2012 MSO Recovery Plan.
+This fifth year of monitoring continued to demonstrate the ability of the current sampling design and methods to achieve the monitoring goals set out in the 2012 MSO Recovery Plan.
 We recommend that the Forest Service continue monitoring under the current framework so that we can continue to gain more knowledge about the annual variation in site occupancy by Mexican Spotted Owls.
 This framework can be expanded to include other areas of the Mexican Spotted Owl's range.